 A Complete Guide to COVID-19 for Fertility Patients

-We are constantly updating the information below as new mandates and recommendations are supplied by the CDC and CT Department of Health.
-Make sure you bookmark this page so you can stay up to date on all RMA of CT COVID-19 policies and safety regulations.
-Check out the video below from our Medical Director, Dr. Mark Leondires, for information on the COVID-19 travel advisory and how we're keeping you safe.
+We are continuing to update this page as new recommendations and information are supplied by the CDC and CT Department of Health.
+Make sure you bookmark this page so you can stay up to date on our current COVID-19 policies and safety regulations.

 Office Hours